Skip to main content

 • Track the process of resolving vulnerabilities by adding links to Jira issues and pull requests.

-This tab allows you to explicitly allow or disallow (block) a package's use in your repository based on its license.
+• The License configuration tab allows you to explicitly allow or disallow (block) a package's use in your repository based on its license.

 To view the latest Semgrep Supply Chain findings, click Supply Chain.
 You can view findings individually or grouped by the rule that identified the finding.
 A specific finding in the code is called a usage.
 Vulnerability entries are sorted as cards by severity from critical to low, then from oldest to newest.

-You can also view the findings individually by clicking on the drop-down box on the header and clicking No grouping.
+You can also view the findings individually by clicking the drop-down box on the header and clicking No grouping.

 A single finding may appear in several branches.
 These appearances are called instances of a finding.
 Several instances of the same finding may differ in which line of code (LOC) they are on or in their triage state.
 For example, on production the finding may be on line 20, but the same finding was moved further to line 26 in feature-branch-a.